-- 6.10 The Trustee's principal mission is to help DC Section members to maximise their retirement outcomes with an appropriate level of investment risk, by providing an appropriate investment framework which represents value for members and which is in line with recognised market "good practice", taking into account guidance from the Pensions Regulator and other appropriate industry and regulatory bodies. - 6.11 In addition to the principal mission as stated above and the investment objectives below, the Trustee also aims to: - Ensure that the DC Section's operational structure is suitable and cost effective. - Provide members with adequate tools and timely information to enable them to make informed contribution, investment and retirement decisions.
+- 6.11 The Trustee's principal mission is to help DC Section members to maximise their retirement outcomes with an appropriate level of investment risk, by providing an appropriate investment framework which represents value for members, considers climate-related risks and opportunities where feasible, and which is in line with recognised market "good practice", taking into account guidance from the Pensions Regulator and other appropriate industry and regulatory bodies. - 6.12 In addition to the principal mission as stated above and the investment objectives below, the Trustee also aims to:

+- Ensure that the DC Section's operational structure is suitable and cost effective. - Provide members with adequate tools and timely information to enable them to make informed contribution, investment and retirement decisions.